Red X iconGreen tick iconYellow tick icon

 Learning Outcomes

-• Gain exposure to a range of literary texts and contexts and the ability to read them closely and with insight
+• In-depth knowledge: you will gain exposure to a range of literary texts and contexts and the ability to read them closely and with insight.

-• Gain the ability to judge and assess literary controversies, to understand the reasons for them and to make informed judgements about them
+• Critical thinking: you will gain the ability to assess literary controversies, to understand the reasons for them, and to make your own informed judgements about them.

-• Learn to reflect critically on how arguments about literary and artistic value relate to broader social, political, religious and ethical values and on how these arguments and values have changed over time
+• Ethics/cultural understanding/global perspective: you will learn to reflect critically on arguments about literary, artistic, social, political, religious, and ethical values and to assess how these arguments and values have changed over time and across cultures.

-• Learn to develop a sustained argument, supported by textual and contextual evidence, about literary texts and controversies, both orally and in written form, in groups and individually
+• Communication/teamwork: you will learn to develop a sustained argument, supported by textual and contextual evidence, both orally and in written form, individually and in group discussion.

 Timetable